 Quality speaks for itself

 One of the main worries about owning a pool is that it will end up costing a fortune and take a lot of time to keep it well maintained and in working order.
-So if your pool is looking a bit shabby with missing tiles or rust, it can easily confirm a buyer’s fears.
+So, if your pool is looking a bit shabby with missing tiles or rust, it can easily confirm a buyer’s fears.
 That’s why, if you’re worried about your pool detracting from your home, it’s a good idea to invest in a high-quality fibreglass pool.
-They’re guaranteed for 30 years and don’t suffer from many of the same repair problems that traditional tiled and lined pools do, while any dirt or damage is easy to get out.
+They’re long lasting and don’t suffer from many of the same repair problems that traditional tiled and lined pools do, while any dirt or damage is easy to get out.